A/B testing statistics can often seem overwhelming, but they are essential for making informed decisions.

 The lower the margin of error, the better.
 It means that the result you get for the A/B test (a sample of your website visitors) is close enough to the result you would get for all your website visitors.

-We would say that margin of error of less than 5% is good.
+We would say that a margin of error of less than 5% is good.

 The margin of error is affected by the sample size.
-Below, you can see how it changes depending on the sample size.
+Below, you can see how it changes with sample size.

 The bigger your sample size, the lower your margin of error.